dougpuob/llvm-project/clang-tools-extra/docs/clang-tidy/checks/readability-identifier-naming.rst

     FUNC_PTR fnFuncPtr = NULL;

-The following options(readability-identifier-naming.HungarianNotation.CString.) are describe below:

- - :option:`CharPrinter`, :option:`CharArray`, :option:`WideCharPrinter`, :option:`WideCharArray`

-.. option:: CharPrinter
+.. option:: HungarianNotation.CString.CharPrinter

-    When defined, the check will ensure variable names will add the prefix with the given value.
+    When defined, the check will ensure variable name will add the prefix with the given string.
+The default prefix is `sz`.

-.. option:: CharArray
+.. option:: HungarianNotation.CString.CharArray

-    When defined, the check will ensure variable names will add the prefix with the given value.
+    When defined, the check will ensure variable name will add the prefix with the given string.
+The default prefix is `sz`.

-.. option:: WideCharPrinter
+.. option:: HungarianNotation.CString.WideCharPrinter

-    When defined, the check will ensure variable names will add the prefix with the given value.
+    When defined, the check will ensure variable name will add the prefix with the given string.
+The default prefix is `wsz`.

-.. option:: WideCharArray
+.. option:: HungarianNotation.CString.WideCharArray

-    When defined, the check will ensure variable names will add the prefix with the given value.
+    When defined, the check will ensure variable name will add the prefix with the given string.
+The default prefix is `wsz`.

-For example using values of:

-   - CharPrinter of ``sz``
-   - CharArray of ``sz``
-   - WideCharPrinter of ``wsz``
-   - WideCharArray of ``wsz``

 Before: